 In general, the water supply in Marsabit Town can be described as inadequate due to limited water sources.
 The Marsabit Water and Sewerage Company (MARWASCO) is the sole registered Water Service Provider (WSP) in the county, serving only 3% the population.
 MARWASCO’s customers mainly comprise the urban population.

 Insecure land tenure is another challenge impeding coverage in urban areas.
 Some water facilities sit on parcels without proper documentation.
 Tenure insecurity also poses a challenge to the rehabilitation or future expansion of these facilities.
 In addition, operating water systems are faced with dilapidated state of utilities, intermittent availability of electricity, unreliable supply of water treatment chemicals and bureaucratic procurement processes that often result into delays or even complete stalling of water projects.
 Infrastructure issues in supply also increase Non-Revenue Water (NRW), most of which is lost through leaks, vandalism or even piracy (illegal connections).
+Moreover, low adoption of smart meters aggravates NRW.

 MARWASCO’s water treatment plant can produce 1,300,000 litres of treated water daily, but the company has limited storage capacity for this volume of water.
 The Water Treatment Plant includes a Composite filtration unit (CFU), with a daily water production volume of 1,200 m3/day.
 The system also includes storage tanks at Marsabit Boys High School, MARWASCO Building, Manyatta Orre, Manyatta Jille, and CFU.
 Together, these have a combined storage capacity of 1,175 M3.

 The daily water demand for Marsabit town is 6,000,000M3 against supply capacity by MARWASCO of 750M3, accounting for only 12.5% of the demand.
 The ultimate water demand for Marsabit Town residents is projected to reach 7,350 m3 per day by the year 2032.
 Bakuli 4 Dam, the main source of water for Marsabit, has storage capacity of 300,000,000M3, capable of supplying the water to Marsabit town for only 150 days of the year.
 During drought, the flow reduces by over 80 percent.
 Further, Badassa/Songa Dam, a Vision 2030 flagship project, is under construction.
 The Dam has an estimated capacity of about 6 million m3 and projected to yield about 7,000 m3 per day once commissioned.
 Overall, infrastructure gaps are among the major challenges faced by the company in delivering adequate water to its customers.

+Another challenge relates to irregular or absent water quality testing in community-run supply systems across the urban areas.
+This challenge is compounded by lack of published compliance reports to inform public safety, poor protection and misuse of water points and water trucking operators’ failure to adhere to recommended quality standards.
+Beyond quality risks, unregulated water trucking often leads to price exploitation.
+Other operators use unapproved abstraction points, the practice is beset with transparency challenges not to mention the diversion of water development budget to short-term interventions.

 2.4 Rural water services